 Surface observation.
 An observation, other than an upper-air observation, made on the Earth’s surface.

 Synoptic observation.
-A surface or upper-air observation made at a standard time.
+A surface or upper-air observation made at a standard time of observation.

+Editorial note: review this def. after drafting 1160

 Synoptic station.
 An observing station where synoptic observations are made.

+Editorial note: review this def. after drafting 1160

 Upper-air observation.
 An observation made in the free atmosphere either directly or indirectly.

-Upper-air synoptic station.
-A station where upper-air synoptic observations are made.
+Upper-air station.
+A station where upper-air observations are made.

 Validation (in a QMS context).
 Validation in quality management terms focuses on the product or services provided post their delivery.
 That is, the provider validates that the product or service met the identified needs of the customer.